bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

       run: dotnet run --project TrainConsole.csproj
 ```

 Commit your changes and push them to GitHub.
-This should kick of the workflow under the `Actions` tab and you should see a successful build within about 10-15 min.
+This should kick of the workflow under the `Actions` tab, and you should see a successful build within 10-15 min.

-If you click on the succcessful workflow, you can inspect to see each build step and expand to see that our four data validation tests ran successfully.
+If you click on the succcessful workflow, you can inspect to see each build step and expand to see that the four data validation tests ran successfully.

 ![7-4-data-tests](./media/7-4-data-tests.png)

 ### Model tests
-Brilliant, we are now able to run data validation tests as part of our workflow, but what our model tests?
-Let us have a look.
+The model tests will run after you've trained your model to do some basic health checks.

-The model tests will run after we have trained our model in order to do some basic health checks.
-In more advanced scenarios, one may want to also compare the trained model to an existing model in production at this stage so that we can quickly determine if the model is worth investing additional time in or not.
+In more advanced scenarios, you may also want to compare the trained model to an existing model in production at this stage so that you can quickly determine if the model is worth investing additional time in.

-At our disposal we have the `ModelTests.cs` test class in the `ModelTests` project (located under the `Tests` folder in the solution).
+In this project, there is the `ModelTests.cs` test class in the `ModelTests` project (located under the `Tests` folder in the solution).

-In this instance, we would like to run three tests on our model to ensure that it's able to correctly predict the price of a low-, mid- and high range car within a given interval.
+In this instance, you should run three tests on your model to ensure that it's able to correctly predict the price of a low-, mid- and high-range car within a given interval.

 To do so, replace the content of the `ModelTests` class with the following: